Rebellica/MIMN/README.md

 # Practice on Long Sequential User Behavior Modeling for Click-Through Rate Prediction
-Implementation of Practice on Long Sequential User Behavior Modeling for Click-Through Rate Prediction using tensorflow
+Implementation of Practice on Long Sequential User Behavior Modeling for Click-Through Rate Prediction.
+The original code was based on TensorFlow 1.4 with Python 2.
+This repository now provides a PyTorch implementation runnable with Python 3.

 ## Prerequisites
-- Python 2.x
+- Python 3
-- Tensorflow 1.4
+- PyTorch

 ## Data
 - [Amazon Book Data](http://jmcauley.ucsd.edu/data/amazon/)<br/>